 The vicious cycle repeats.
 Edward and his other coworkers whine about the appraisals for a week about how it was unfair.
 Soon after, everyone forgets about it and go back to their silos.
 The goals set are forgotten and everyone does work the way they think is right.
 Malcolm never gives feedback for improvement to Edward until the appraisal next year.
 Like an annual cycle of spring, summer, and fall, the routine repeats year on year.

+Why employee performance appraisal doesn’t work has more than a single reason.
 The entire process is wrong in every step.
 As much as the manager, Malcolm is at fault, so is the employee, Edward.
 It is incorrect to place the entire blame on any one of them.
 The manager is more in control of the process, so he is a bigger culprit.
 But that does not mean that the employee is innocent.
 Let’s go through the errors in each step:

 Error in Goal Setting:

 Goal Setting is not about piling all the mistakes of an employee as goals for the upcoming year.
 It is helping the employee grow and improve.
 The goal setting process has to take into account the long term interest of the employee and align his work to be in line with the same.
-This would help the employee be motivated.
+This would help the employee remain motivated.
 Not all the long term interests of the employee will fit in with the goals of the organization.
 But if none of the employee’s long term goals fit with that of the organization, the interests of the employee and the organization are a misfit.
 It is extremely hard, if not impossible to motivate such employees.

 The right thing to do: Malcolm should have set the goals for Edward over a discussion to understand how they can fit the organizational goals with the employee’s personal goals.
 Malcolm has results to achieve and Edward has his own goals to pursue.
 Over a discussion, they could have reached a middle ground.